phoomin2012/phoomin2012/README.md

 ### Hello world — @phoomin2012 ✨

+Experienced Cross-Platform Front-end, and Service development with proficiency in various technologies.
+Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
 Since high school, I've been self-learning coding and coding as a hobby.
 I typically create web applications with PHP and Javascript/Typescript (NodeJS).
 I'm always looking for new opportunities to learn new things, whether it's through a project or a new employment.

 ### 💬 About Me